kitten/kitten.sh/pages/parser-generator-dsl/index.md

 const values = match('values')`
   ( ${identifier} | ${string} )*
 `;

+// Input: "string"
+// Output: [['"string"', .tag: 'string'], .tag: 'values']

+// Input: ident
+// Output: [['ident', .tag: 'values'], .tag: 'values']
 ```

 The API's general idea is to expose a `match` function that is called with a parsing grammar's
 name.
 It then is called as a tagged template literal with a regular expression-like grammar,
-which contains interpolations with either regular expressions or other grammars.
-The output
+which contains interpolations with either regular expressions or other grammars, which are
+used to recursively parse bits of the input.
-of `match` can then be used to start parsing a string and will return an abstract syntax tree ("AST").
+The output of `match` can then be used to start parsing a string and will return an abstract

-While parsing `match` can be used with regular expressions as interpolations to _match_ a given
-part of the input string at the current parsing position.
-Outside of the interpolations, we can
-use the regular expression syntax we're already familiar with to express parsing logic, e.g.
+syntax tree ("AST"), nested nodes describing the parsed contents of the input.

+To control the logic of how inputs are parsed around the interpolations "operators" similar
+to a regular expression syntax are used, while regular expressions will match at the current
+index of the input.
+Since regular expression syntax is common in parser generators and is
-`|` for matching something else if the first part of a group didn't match, or `*` to allow for
+familiar to many, it felt rather natural to write, e.g.  `|` for matching something else
+if the first part of a group didn't match, or `*` to allow for multiple matches.
-multiple matches.

 ### Parser Combinators

-This initial draft revealed a crucial difference to a regular parser generator.
-Because I chose
+This initial draft revealed a crucial feature of my planned API.
+Because I chose to embed
-to embed the parsing grammar into JS code via a tagged template literal, the draft started looking
+the parsing grammar into JS code via a tagged template literal, the draft started looking
 like a "parser combinator".
 In short, [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator)
 are functions that accept other parsers as inputs and return a new parser.
-In this case, `match`'s template optionally accepts other `match` parsers as interpolations.
+In this case,
+`match`'s template optionally accepts other `match` parsers as interpolations.

 <img
   src={require('./parser-combinators.png')}